Venetian nationalism: Annexation of Veneto by Italy

-The Venetian Republic existed for 1100 years from 697 to 1797 (submitted to Byzantium until the 9th century), and was the one of the first modern republics of the world.
-After defeating the Republic of Genoa in a series of wars, it became the most powerful Mediterranean maritime power, and at its height, extended its rule from large parts of the Po Valley to the coastal regions and islands of present-day Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, and Greece.
+The Venetian Republic existed for 1100 years, from 697 to 1797 (submitted to Byzantium until the 9th century), and was one of the world's first modern republics.
+After defeating the Republic of Genoa in a series of wars, it became the most powerful Mediterranean maritime power, and at its height extended its rule from large parts of the Po Valley to the coastal regions and islands of present-day Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, and Greece.
 Venice was a leading power of the Western world in the 15th and 16th centuries.
 In 1797, after a long decline, through the Treaty of Campo Formio, Napoleon traded what remained of the Republic with Austria in exchange for other territories.
 In 1848, Venetians, led by Daniele Manin, rebelled against Austrian rule and established the Republic of San Marco.
-Manin, who opposed the proposed unification by some Venetians with the Kingdom of Sardinia, resigned, but returned to lead again the opposition against Vienna in 1849.
+Manin, who opposed the proposed unification by some Venetians with the Kingdom of Sardinia, resigned, but returned to lead the opposition against Vienna in 1849.

-Venetian territories with the former Duchy of Mantua and Friuli were annexed to Italy in 1866, five years after the Italian unification and the creation of the Kingdom of Italy under the House of Savoy in 1861.
-The unification of Veneto with Italy was the result of the Austro-Prussian War, won by the Prussians, Italy's allies.
+Venetian territories with the former Duchy of Mantua and Friuli were annexed to Italy in 1866, five years after Italian unification and the creation of the Kingdom of Italy under the House of Savoy in 1861.
+Veneto's unification with Italy resulted from the Austro-Prussian War, won by the Prussians, Italy's allies.
 In the Italian unification process, the conflict is known as Third War of Independence.
 Austria lost Venetia, ceded to Napoleon III of France, who in turn ceded it to Italy.
-Austria refused to give Venetian territories directly to Italy because the Austrians had crushed the Italians during the war, defeating the Italians on land during the Battle of Custoza (24 June) and on sea during the Battle of Lissa (20 July).
+Austria refused to give Venetian territories directly to Italy because the Austrians had crushed the Italians during the war, defeating them on land during the Battle of Custoza (24 June) and on sea during the Battle of Lissa (20 July).
 Giuseppe Garibaldi's Hunters of the Alps had some success against the Austrians at the Battle of Bezzecca (21 July), but the Italian government ordered Garibaldi to withdraw when Prussia and Austria concluded an armistice.
-With the Peace of Prague (23 August), Austria agreed to the incorporation of Venetia in the Kingdom of Italy.
-The same point was repeated in the Treaty of Vienna (12 October), achieved through the mediation of France.
+With the Peace of Prague (23 August), Austria agreed to Venetia's incorporation into the Kingdom of Italy.
+The same point was repeated in the Treaty of Vienna (12 October), achieved with the mediation of France.